stephenafamo/bob/website/docs/sql-executor/prepare.md

     // ...
 }

-// Use our prepared statment
+// Use our prepared statement
 users, err := stmt.All(ctx)
 if err != nil {
     // ...